 Creator Breakdown: Having just come out of rehab before Golden Road, Urban shows a great deal of optimism on that album.
 Be Here and Love, Pain & the whole crazy thing continue with the optimsm, but also show the demons creeping back in on tracks like "Tonight I Wanna Cry".
 After another trip to rehab and his marriage to Nicole Kidman, he has taken refuge mostly in uptempos about how happy he is to be in love.

-Keep Circulating the Tapes: For some reason, Greatest Hits: 19 Kids isn't on iTunes, so this is the only way to get the single version of "You Look Good in My Shirt".
+Keep Circulating the Tapes: For some reason, Greatest Hits: 19 Kids (the re-release of Greatest Hits: 18 Kids) isn't on iTunes, so this is the only way to get the single version of "You Look Good in My Shirt".
+Likewise, the re-recorded radio version of "Where the Blacktop Ends" was not commercially available until 18 Kids.